Have fun with these “awesome” LEGO slime sensory bins!

 Another fizzy, bubbly version of LEGO Slime is this bridge building adventure.
 Build a bridge over the slime for your minifigs.

 There are quite a few ways to make slime.
-I would stick with the suggestions made on the websites if you want to do the activity and have it turn out like you see in the pictures.
+I would stick with the suggestions made in the links for the activities if you want to do the activity and have it turn out like you see in the pictures.

 If you just want to experiment (and why not, right?) try different recipes and see which your boy likes best.
 They all have a different texture, stretchiness and feel to them.